kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 └── vcf -> ../people/kmt/PopulationGenomicsCourse/Cluster/data/vcf
 ```

-# To rebuild data
+# Data

-To build bam and fastq files for the chr2 region run this in `data/bam_and_fastq`:
+Large data files for exercises and projects are placed under the `PopulationGenomicsCourse`.
+They are NOT not under version control but are backed up on the cluster.
+Only the huge bam files are not backed up.
+To re-build data files for chr2 not under version control (but backed up), run this in `data/bam_and_fastq`:

     conda create -n popgen_data -c gwforg -c bioconda python=3 gwf bedtools samtools bcftools